lvgl/lvgl/docs/details/base-widget/coord.rst

 ----------------

 Similarly to CSS, LVGL also supports ``min-width``, ``max-width``, ``min-height`` and ``max-height``.
-These are limits preventing an object's size from becoming smaller/larger than these values.
+These are limits preventing a Widget's size from becoming smaller/larger than these values.
 They are especially useful if the size is set by percentage or :c:macro:`LV_SIZE_CONTENT`.